jupyterman/API-Test/README.md

-Steps to run the test
+Step to run the test

  mvn clean test